 Python is a premier language for modern data science and data analysis.
 It is a free, open-source language that has a simple, easy-to-understand syntax and an incredible range of data analysis and visualization libraries.
-In three days, this seminar combines both an introductory and intermediate course in Python.
+In three days, this seminar provides a comprehensive introduction to Python.
 The goal is to get participants to fully understand many of the basic elements of Python and immediately apply them to practical data analysis and data collection problems.

 Starting May 13, we are offering this seminar as a 3-day synchronous*, remote workshop.
 Each day will consist of a 4-hour live lecture held via the free video-conferencing software Zoom.
 Participants are encouraged to join the lecture live, but will have the opportunity to view the recorded session later in the day if they are unable to attend at the scheduled time.

 Each lecture session will conclude with a hands-on exercise reviewing the content covered, to be completed on your own.
 An additional lab session will be held Thursday and Friday afternoons, where you can review the exercise results with the instructor and ask any questions.

 *We understand that scheduling is difficult during this unpredictable time.
 If you prefer, you may take all or part of the course asynchronously.
 The video recordings will be made available within 24 hours of each session, meaning that you will get all of the class content and discussions even if you cannot participate synchronously.